You're executing untrusted code and running blind.

 esbuild:60

-Review results in your existing workflows
+Review and assert in your workflow

 "There are a lot of tools that process security advisory data, but Garnet is the first I’ve seen that goes a step further, applying behavioral analysis to find issues before they get reported to an advisory database.
 This is the kind of thing we’d always wanted to do at npm, Inc., but never got around to.
 It’s super exciting to see it come to fruition."